kaatbailey/NWLY/STATE.md

 ## 3. What is next, in order

-**T3 — Transport recon (retail).** Prompt written: `T3_PROMPT.md`.
-Wireshark on a real login-to-in-world session, no hooks.
-This is the last input T5 needs, and it also settles §7's UNVERIFIED-for-retail question of which secure driver carries the world connection (`SecureSocketDriver` / UDP-DTLS vs.
+**T3 — Transport recon (retail). ✅ COMPLETE 2026-08-29 — findings in §12A.**
-`StreamSecureSocketDriver` / TCP-TLS).
+Ran Wireshark/tcpdump on a real login-to-in-world session, no hooks.
+It was the last input T5 needs, and it settled §7's UNVERIFIED-for-retail question: the world connection is **`SecureSocketDriver` / UDP-DTLS**, not `StreamSecureSocketDriver` / TCP-TLS.
+P1–P4 all confirmed.
+The prediction and procedure below are retained as written; the result is §12A.

 Two procedural details decide whether it succeeds: